Can Hyperloop Save Public Transportation?

 In reality, why would anyone use public services if private services can do the same thing more efficiently?
 Private bus or car services are more pleasant and just as cost effective.
 Privatization could potentially save billions.
 Privatizing public bussing has the potential to save government entities $5.7 billion a year, according to the National Bureau of Economic Research.

-Some researchers will argue that public transit is a monopoly.
+Some researchers will argue public transit is a monopoly.
 The government doles out tax dollars and subsidies to transit companies which allow them to operate in environments where some other ventures wouldn’t be able to.
-The downfall is that the government regulates all non-governmental transportation services, which can drive private business operators out of the market.
+The downfall is the government regulates all non-governmental transportation services, which can drive private business operators out of the market.

 But, even with all the government help, most metro areas have budgets insufficient for maintaining their public transit systems.
 New York City’s Metropolitan Transportation Authority (MTA) carries more than 6 million passengers every day and has a $15 billion budget; yet, it is constantly in danger of shutting down.
 Private companies like Chariot and Uber Pool run without subsidies, yet still continue to have infusions of cash from venture capitalists.

-Many would argue that the private sector is the better option.
+Many would argue the private sector is the better option.
 The private sector can innovate, use new technology, and consider customer input in ways government can’t.
 Government can only worry about the customers it is currently serving.